 It took every last ounce of self-control Adam had to not stick the heid oan Killian and knock him the fuck out.
 “She’s done.”Running the Asset (Deniable Unit #1)

 🤞 Stick the heid oan… Okay, first, we’ll tackle each part of the phrase.
 Stick, in this instance, means to put or hit.
 Heid means head.
 Oan means on.
 The whole phrase in English would be hit the head on, but it doesn’t convey the entire meaning.
 To stick the heid oan someone is to headbutt them, hard.

 I hope you enjoyed this post.
 I’d love to hear your comments on how easy or difficult it was to get the gist of stick the heid oan as it appeared in the quote.

 Interested in some Scots words from Running the Asset that are a wee bit too hot for the site?
-(The first spicy snippet is hitting inboxes next week!)
+(The first spicy snippet is hitting inboxes in the next week or two!)
 Sign up for my newsletter and get them straight to your inbox.

 If you find yourself inspired by the Scots words I share, add the tag #TiS or #ThingsinScots to your writing/art/photo post and drop your link in the comments.

 If you want to see more Scots posts, check out the original series, Things in Scots.

 Thanks for reading.
 Take care, and I hope to see you next week for more Scots on Fiction Friday!